imkarthikk/followsSkcripter/README.md

 followsSkcripter
 ================

-A GAS to fetch and store the Twitter Follower List to Google Docs
+A GAS to fetch and store the Twitter Follower List to Google Docs.

+-
+This is a script